 How will the Vision Plan actually help animal welfare?

 Absolutely not.
 One of the greatest assets the Zoo has as a conservation organization is the ability to engage broad, diverse groups of people in large numbers.
 Some conservation organizations spend millions of dollars on mailers and social media outreach each year.
 We accomplish this by opening our gates for people to see and appreciate the diversity of animals here in our care.
 Our staff and volunteers directly engage hundreds of thousands of people each year in experiences developed by our experts to facilitate important and lasting connections with nature.
 As the human population continues to grow globally, and our collective negative impact on the world expands, we have to do whatever we can to connect people and wildlife under safe conditions and help develop empathy for the loss of biodiversity and the global crises we’re all facing due to climate change, the sixth mass extinction, and social inequities.
 This is a core part of the Zoo’s mission, and given the extreme and grave nature of our reality, it is absolutely essential that we reach more people, not fewer.
-We have to work together towards solutions on managing an increase in population and urbanization as natural spaces for wildlife dwindle.

 Is the L.A.
 Zoo expanding into Griffith Park?